pantheon-systems/documentation/source/_docs/guides/drupal-8-composer-no-ci.md

    It appears that our web directory isn't being committed.
 This is because the `example-drops-8-composer` `.gitignore` file assumes that you’re using a build step with continuous integration.

-4. To make it compatible with this manual method, you need to edit the `.gitignore` file and remove everything above the `:: cut ::` section:
+4. To make it compatible with this manual method, you need to edit the `.gitignore` file and remove everything above the `:: cut ::` section.

    **Important:** Without this modification, critical components such as Drupal core and contrib modules will be ignored and not pushed to Pantheon.